-LED Lighting Terminology – Understanding the Lighting Industry
+LED Lighting Terminology – Speaking the Industry Language

 Alternating Current: an electric current that reverses its direction many times a second at regular intervals, typically used in power supplies.